teachamantofish/ehelp/input/safety.rst

 Electrical
 ==============================

-tbd: Do you use a spark suppresion circuit on your master switches?
+tbd: Do you use a spark suppression circuit on your master switches?

 tbd: esc safety features